bgfernandes/typescript-nodejs-mvc-template/README.md

 ## Development
 Development environment setup:
-1. Create a `.env` file in `src/config` by copying the `src/config/.env.example` and updating the environment variables.
+1. Create a `.env` file in `src/config` by copying the `src/config/.env.example` and update the environment variables.
 2. Start server in dev mode with `npm start`.
 To run the server with hot reload, use `npm run dev`.

+Run tests:
+1. Run `npm test`.

 ## Building for deployment
 To build, run `npm run build`, the output will be in the `dist` folder.